protonames/PNTemplate/README.md

 # PNTemplate
-Template that use to start my prototypes in Unity
+Template that I use to start my prototypes in Unity